PipeRift/ActionsExtension/Docs/usage/blueprints/delegates.md

 **Actions can expose Event Dispatchers to action calls.**

-- If the event dispatcher has any parameter, it will show up as a simple execution pin
+- If the event dispatcher has any parameter, it will show up as an event pin
 - If it has no parameters, an execution pin will show up

 So as an example, if we have the following two events: